dsuarezmarra/spellloop/project/docs/AI_SPRITE_PROMPTS.md

 - Frost mist trail behind the seed
 - Living/organic feel - this projectile is ALIVE and hungry

-Style: Pixel art, clean shapes, no anti-aliasing on edges.
+Style: Cartoon, clean shapes, no anti-aliasing on edges.
 ```

 ### Impact Animation (6 frames)